Long working hours are a killer, WHO study shows

 The study covered the period 2000-2016 and so did not include the Covid-19 pandemic, but WHO officials said the surge in remote working and the global economic slowdown resulting from the coronavirus emergency may have increased the risks.

-WHO staff, including its chief Tedros Adhanom Ghebreyesus, say they have been working long hours during the pandemic and Dr Neira said the UN agency would seek to improve its policy in light of the study.
+WHO chief Tedros Adhanom Ghebreyesus said he and his employees have been working long hours during the pandemic and Dr Neira said the UN agency would seek to improve its policy in light of the study's findings.

-Capping hours would be beneficial for employers since that has been shown to increase worker productivity, WHO technical officer Frank Pega said.

-"It's really a smart choice not to increase long working hours in an economic crisis."